geopaparazzi/usermanual/userguide/use_case_egypt.rst

 Have you ever tried to type in google: *sanitation maps, sanitation coverage, sanitation or inventory tracking*?

-It is interesting to note that the agencies managing the wastewater treatment plants in the United States and Canada monitor and continuously update the inventory of small delocalized plants in order to optimize their management, while the numerous development agencies that deal with *sanitation in developing countries* express and declare the state of inadequacy of the system of waste treatment but do not quantify the state of art.
+It is interesting to note that the agencies managing the wastewater treatment plants in the United States and Canada **monitor and continuously update the inventory of small delocalized plants in order to optimize their management**, while the numerous development agencies that deal with *sanitation in developing countries* express and declare the **state of inadequacy** of the system of waste treatment but **do not quantify the state of art**.

 The management of small treatment plants of domestic sewage in decentralized communities is an issue with different perspectives.
 In any place on earth it involves many actors, linking **technical to cultural,